PUNCH-Cyber/stoq/docs/dev/plugin_overview.rst

             self.source = config.get('worker', 'source')

-First, we are checking of any plugin options were provided to ``Stoq`` at instantiation or at the :ref:`command line <pluginoptions>`.
+First, we are checking for any plugin options were provided to ``Stoq`` at instantiation or at the :ref:`command line <pluginoptions>`.
 If not, it will check the plugin's configuration file for the ``source`` setting under the ``worker`` section.
 If ``source`` is defined in either, the setting will be made available to the plugin by defining ``self.source``.